pivotal/docs-tap/namespace-provisioner/use-case3.md

 After reconciling, Namespace Provisioner will create:

-* [SecretExport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretexport) for the secret in the provided namespace (tap-install in the above example) to the namespace provisioner namespace.
+* [SecretExport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretexport) for the secret in the provided namespace (tap-install in the above example) to the Namespace Provisioner namespace.
 * [SecretImport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretimport) for the secret in Namespace Provisioning namespace (tap-namespace-provisioning) so Carvel [secretgen-controller](https://github.com/carvel-dev/secretgen-controller) can create the required secret for the Provisioner to connect to the Private Git Repository.

 ## Git Authentication for Private Repository for Workloads and Supply chain